 Accounts about the beginnings of Little Tokyo are hard to verify.
 According to one account, two Japanese, T. Kamo and I. Nosaka, immigrated to the area in 1869.
 A restaurant, Charlie Hama’s, was said to have been opened by a former seaman, Hamanosuke Shigeta, at 340 East First Street.
 According to another account, Shigeta’s establishment was actually on Jackson Street and opened in 1885.
 Another version of the story claims that the first Japanese-American business was a small restaurant near First and Los Angeles Street operated by another ex-seaman, known as Kame.
 Sorting out reality seems about as likely as figuring out how many licks it takes to get to the center of a Tootsie Roll Pop.
 Suffice it to say, some Japanese restaurants may have opened in the 1880s and were run, perhaps, by Japanese ex-seamen.

 Almost immediately after the arrival of the first Japanese immigrants, the Japanese began to assert themselves.
 The Japanese Association of Los Angeles was formed in the neighborhood around 1890.
 In 1903, Rafu Shimpo, the first Japanese newspaper founded outside of Japan, was established.
 By 1905, the area was commonly referred to as “Little Tokyo.”
 After the San Francisco Earthquake of 1906, many Bay Area Japanese moved to Little Tokyo and across the river in Boyle Heights.
 1907 was the peak year for Japanese immigration to the US, with 30,000 crossing the Pacific that year alone.
-By 1908, there were over forty Japanese-owned businesses along the two block stretch on First Street between Los Angeles Street an Central Avenue.
-Reflecting the changing demographic, in 1911, the Hotel Empire became Little Tokyo Hotel.
+By 1908, there were over forty Japanese-owned businesses along the two-block stretch on First Street between Los Angeles Street and Central Avenue.
+Reflecting the changing demographic, in 1911, the Hotel Empire became the Little Tokyo Hotel.

 Little Tokyo has never been a homogenous neighborhood.
-In Little Tokyo’s early years, there were also large numbers of Chinese, black and white residents as well.
+In Little Tokyo’s early years, there were also large numbers of Chinese, black, and white residents as well.
 The latter two peoples were central to the birth of pentecostalism in the neighborhood, at the First African Methodist Episcopal Church Apostolic Faith Mission, founded in 1888.
-In 1906, at the Azsua Street Revival, 1,500 nutters jammed into a what was essentially a wooden barn to be baptized by the Holy Ghost.
-Black preacher William Joseph Seymour and his white counterpart, Hiram Smith, preached about hellfire whilst musicians in the congregation banged on cows’ ribs, played washboards and clacked thimbles.
+In 1906, at the Azsua Street Revival, 1,500 nutters jammed into what was essentially a wooden barn to be baptized by the Holy Ghost.
+Black preacher William Joseph Seymour and his white counterpart, Hiram Smith, preached about hellfire whilst musicians in the congregation banged on cows’ ribs, played washboard, and clacked thimbles.
 At one such revival, their congregation even included no less a hoity-toity character than Arabella Huntington, who was chauffeured all the way from posh San Marino.
 By 1909, racial tensions divided the formerly harmonious congregation and they split.
 The building was ultimately demolished in 1931.

 When the Japanese internment ended, the neighborhood once again reverted to being a Japanese-American enclave, albeit on a much smaller scale.
-At that point, most Japanese-Americans instead chose to move to neighborhoods like Pasadena (rather than the historically Japanese neighborhoods in Boyle Heights, Compton, Gardena, Long Beach, Little Osaka/Sawtelle, Monterey Park, San Pedro and Torrance).
+At that point, most Japanese-Americans instead chose to move to neighborhoods like Pasadena (rather than the historically Japanese neighborhoods in Boyle Heights, Compton, Gardena, Long Beach, Little Osaka, Monterey Park, San Pedro, and Torrance).
 As Japanese-Americans moved outside traditional ethnic enclaves, the number of officially designated J-Towns dropped from 43 to just three today (the other two being in San Franciso and San Jose).
 In Little Tokyo, the LTBA re-emerged to help develop and revitalize the neighborhood.
 Another group, the Los Angeles Japanese American Association, formed in 1947 to help protect Japanese-Americans from racially motivated discrimination and abuse.